HiCATT image intensifier

 Make your Camera Sensitive to UV light, and Image Combustion

-All high speed cameras are insensitive to UV light because optical elements in the camera prevent UV light to even reach the detector.
-The HICATT can be used to convert incident UV light into visible light at 532 mn which becomes observable by the camera.
-The following video is the same flame observed with an OH filter (10 nm bandpass centered around 310 nm) at 100,000 fps .
-The level of light emitted by the natural emission of the flame at atmospheric pressure and passing through the filter is incredibly low.
-Despite these conditions, this video shows a satisfying SNR/image quality.
-This recording was performed at Axiom Optics Lab in Somerville, MA, USA with a HICATT Gen2 1 MHz coupled to a Vision Research TMX 7150 at 100,000 fps, and a 100 mm CERCO UV lens.
+All high-speed cameras are insensitive to UV light because their optical components block UV light from reaching the detector.
+The HiCATT can convert incoming UV light into visible light at 532 nm, making it detectable by the camera.
+The following video shows the same flame observed with an OH filter (10 nm bandpass centered around 310 nm) at 100,000 fps.
+The natural emission of the flame at atmospheric pressure and through the filter emits very low light levels.
+Despite these conditions, the video demonstrates a satisfactory signal-to-noise ratio (SNR) and image quality.
+This recording was performed at Axiom Optics Lab in Somerville, MA, USA, using a HiCATT Gen2 1 MHz coupled to a Vision Research TMX 7150 at 100,000 fps, with a 100 mm CERCO UV lens.

 OH imaging at 100 khz, at 310 nm with HICATT